kazpot/behavior-planning-cpp/README.md

-# Implement Behavior Planning From Scratch in C++
+# Behavior Planner
-Implement a behavior planner for highway driving.
-It will use prediction data to set the state of the ego vehicle to one of 5 values:
+This is a behavior planner and cost functions for highway driving.
+It will navigate through the traffic to the goal in as little as possible.

+5 vehicle states
 * "KL" - Keep Lane
 * "LCL" / "LCR"- Lane Change Left / Right
 * "PLCL" / "PLCR" - Prepare Lane Change Left / Right

-# Instructions
-Implement the update_state method in the vehicle.cpp class.
-Hit Test Run and see how your car does!
-How fast can you get to the goal without colliding?

 # Build